Origin

 Plugin-to-namespace mapping used during install |

 Instead of the older marketplace-style registration chain, installation is now direct file placement through symlinks into the harness scan directories.
-For Claude that means primitives land under ~/.claude/*; for Codex they land under ~/.codex/*.
+For Claude that means primitives land under ~/.claude/*; for Codex under ~/.codex/*; for Copilot under ~/.copilot/*.
 The repo treats skills, commands, agents, and hooks as harness-agnostic content with thin per-harness install logic on top.

 Core Layers